hallettj/hallettj.github.com/_posts/2009-07-02-how-to-install-haskell-platform-on-ubuntu-jaunty.markdown

 If all of the above worked, you should be good to go.
 You compile Haskell code with `ghc`.
 You can run an interactive read-eval-print-loop with `ghci`.
 And you can install Haskell libraries with `cabal`.

+*Updated 2009-07-23*: Added zlib1g-dev to list of build dependencies.